mvdan/interfacer/README.md

 [![Build Status](https://travis-ci.org/mvdan/interfacer.svg?branch=master)](https://travis-ci.org/mvdan/interfacer)

-A code checker that suggests interface types.
+A linter that suggests interface types.
 In other words, it warns about the usage of types that are more specific than necessary.

 	go get github.com/mvdan/interfacer/cmd/interfacer